Coldstream (1788 ship): Career

-In February 1805 Coldstream was rounding Cape Horn.
+In February 1805, Coldstream was rounding Cape Horn.

 Fate

 Lloyd's List reported that the French privateer Bellone, had captured Coldstream, Dunn, master, in June 1805 in sight of St Helena.
 Coldstream's crew were landed there.
+Dunn and his crew were in two boats and they arrived at St Helena on 24 June 1805.

 Lloyd's Register

 Information in Lloyd's Register and the Register of Shipping was only as accurate as owners of vessel chose to keep it.